Peach Macarons

 • Transfer confit to bowl, cover with plastic wrap and refrigerate for 1-2 hours.

-How to make White Chocolate Ganache
+How to Make White Chocolate Ganache

 • Semi melt chocolate in the microwave or using double boiler method.